topher-brennan/proc-gen/README.md

 --------------------------------
 Our working roadmap is intentionally incremental so each stage can be tested in a few-minute run.

+TODO: At some point we need to implement having an ocean at the west end of the map, rather than just conveying where the ocean should be through colorization.

 1. **Hydrology sanity-check (done)**
    Uniform rainfall over the whole domain + a fixed sea along the west edge.
    Goal: make sure water routes to the coast and the mass balance (rain = out-flow + Δstorage) stays within floating-point error.

 2. **Add controlled inflow (next up)**
    Inject a steady discharge at one or two cells on the east edge to represent a major river.
-   Goal: confirm the hydrograph (rain + river = out-flow) and produce a channelised river path that will later carry sediment.
+   Goal: confirm the hydrograph (rain + river = out-flow).

 3. **Minimal erosion / deposition**
    Add a single suspended-load scalar per hex and use a simple capacity rule